eborden/JS-Pattern-Matching/README.md

 Destructuring is one of the most powerful features of ES6.
 It allows for painless assignment of variables.
 However, it could be so much more.

-Destructuring is inherently pattern matching.
+Destructuring is pattern matching.
 You can see this in one of the most shopped around examples of destructuring, flipping context.

 ```
 var a = 1,